 50 Cent – Big Rich Town [ft.
 Joe].
-Lyrics Meaning: The Unspoken Hustle of the Big City
+Lyrics & Meaning: Surviving the Concrete Jungle for a Better Life

 I never took a straight path nowhere